Mercedes-AMG GT: AMG GT2 (2023–present)

 The Mercedes-AMG GT2 was unveiled in December 2022, created for participation in the SRO GT2 category.
-The car features a 707 bhp 4.0-liter biturbo V8 AMG engine, making it the most powerful customer Mercedes car yet.
+The car features a 520 kW 4.0-liter biturbo V8 AMG engine, making it the most powerful customer Mercedes car yet.
 The car made its racing debut during the first round of the 2023 GT2 European Series at Monza, and won its first race during the second round at the Red Bull Ring.